 It all started with a question: how do we know what really happens to our egg cartons, newspapers, and milk jugs after we put them in the recycling bin?
 The good news: when Pete and Gerry's Egg cartons are sent to a municipal recycler, they're given a chance to be made into new packaging.
 But while all of our egg cartons are made from 100% post-consumer recycled plastic, not everyone has access to a recycling facility.
 Our Take Back Program is the solution.

 Simply store your empty cartons until you've collected at least ten.
 The more you collect, the better!
 Transportation has a carbon footprint too, and shipping back larger batches at a time helps keep that footprint low.
-Once you have a hefty carton collection, "nest" them in a recycled box, then send an email with your name, mailing address, and the number of cartons you'll be mailing back to [email protected].
-We'll send you a prepaid label to attach to your box.
-Drop your box off at the local post office and go about your day knowing that you've done a good deed for our environment.
+Once you have a hefty carton collection, "nest" them in a recycled box, then submit a request for your prepaid mailing label.
+Once you've printed and attached the label to your box, drop it off at the local post office and go about your day knowing that you've done a good deed for our environment.

 Healthy soil doesn't just make a difference in crop yield and quality: it also plays a key role in keeping nearby lands safe and water bodies unpolluted.
 Organic farmers like ours use materials such as manure and compost in place of synthetic fertilizers.
 Chicken manure adds essential nutrients like nitrogen, phosphorus, and potassium, while compost introduces micronutrients like iron, zinc, and manganese to soil.
 These organic fertilizers increase soil's ability to retain moisture rather than leach material into rivers, lakes, and streams, keeping the earth healthy and thriving.